-- About 10-15 minutes before the final prove is done, preheat the oven to 425 F. Place an old metal casserole dish on a lower shelf to preheat.
+- About 10-15 minutes before the final prove is done, preheat the oven to 450°F. Place an old metal casserole dish on a lower shelf to preheat.

 Baking the Loaf

-- Let the loaf sit on a wire rack until it's fully cooled, about 30-45 minutes.
+- Immediately brush the loaf with butter and let it cool on a wire rack until it's fully cooled, at least 1 hour.

 - Always use bread flour, not all-purpose.
 This kind of flour produces a good rise, high rise, and chewy texture.